Nick Fury: Sgt. Fury and his Howling Commandos

 Fury first appeared in the World War II combat series Sgt.
 Fury and his Howling Commandos, as the cigar-chomping NCO who led a racially and ethnically integrated elite unit.
-The series ran 167 issues (May 1963–Dec.
-1981), though only in reprints after issue #120 (July 1974).
+The series ran 167 issues (May 1963 – December 1981), though only in reprints after issue #120 (July 1974).
 Following several issues by creators Lee and Kirby, penciller Dick Ayers began his long stint on what would be his signature series; John Severin later joined as inker, forming a long-running, critically acclaimed team.
-Roy Thomas succeeded Lee as writer, followed by Gary Friedrich, whom became a signature series as well.
+Roy Thomas succeeded Lee as writer, followed by Gary Friedrich, who became a signature series as well.
 Annuals featured the "Howlers" called back to fight in the Korean War and Vietnam War.

-The Howling Commandos encountered Office of Strategic Services agent Reed Richards (later Mister Fantastic of the Fantastic Four) in #3 (Sept.
-1963), and fought alongside Captain America and Bucky in #13 (Dec.
-1964).
+The Howling Commandos encountered Office of Strategic Services agent Reed Richards (later Mister Fantastic of the Fantastic Four) in #3 (September 1963) and fought alongside Captain America and Bucky in #13 (December 1964).

 Strange Tales and solo series

-In Strange Tales #135 (Aug.
-1965), Fury, now a colonel, became a James Bond-esque Cold War spy, with Marvel introducing the covert organization S.H.I.E.L.D.
+In Strange Tales #135 (August 1965), Fury, now a colonel, became a James Bond-esque Cold War spy, with Marvel introducing the covert organization S.H.I.E.L.D.
 (Supreme Headquarters International Espionage Law-enforcement Division) and its nemesis Hydra.